 Fort Myers Nursing Home Neglect and Abuse Lawyers

-Most nursing home neglect and abuse claims in Florida arise from a failure to provide an accepted level of care, which is categorized as either medical malpractice or general negligence.
-At The Garvin Law Firm, our Fort Myers nursing home neglect attorneys can help you ascertain whether you or your loved one have a valid claim for damages.
+Most nursing home neglect and abuse claims in Florida arise from a failure to provide an acceptable level of care, which is categorized as either medical malpractice or general negligence.
+At Garvin Injury Law our Fort Myers nursing home neglect attorneys can help you ascertain whether you or your loved one have a valid claim for damages.

 There is also the federal Nursing Home Reform Act of 1987, codified in 42 CFR § 483, which in part requires nursing homes to provide services and activities to attain or maintain the highest practicable physical, mental and psychosocial well-being of each resident in accordance with their written plan of care.

 Examples of nursing home neglect and abuse can include:

 - Patients with Alzheimer's disease or dementia wandering off-site/ into dangerous situations;

 - Falls, particularly when followed by inadequate assessment and/ or treatment after;